“COB LED grow lights are the future. They’re the best lights on the market.”

 And when I say equal, they are virtually identical in terms of specs and performance.
 The one major difference is price: Phlizon lights cost about half as much as their Optic equivalents.

 In short: they are amazing lights.
 The best on this list.
-A large reason for that are the high-quality CREE COBs, which you would not expect on a budget light.
+A large reason for that are the high-quality CREE chip-on-boards, which you would not expect on a budget light.

 For this brief review, I focused on the 2000w version, since it is closest in specs to the other lights on this list.
-I gave that light a Grow Light Info rating of 9.6 out of 10 (or 4.8 out of 5).
+I gave that light a rating of 10 out of 10.
 All other Phlizon lights have the same rating.

-The 2000w Phlizon has the highest output of any light on this list, with a PAR reading of over 2000 umol/m²/s dead center at a height of 18 inches.
+The 2000w Phlizon COB grow light has the highest output of any light on this list, with a PAR reading of over 2000 umol/m²/s dead center at a height of 18 inches.
 At 24 inches, it gives you 1561 umol/m²/s.

 The spectrum on this light is great for every stage of growth.
-It has two warm white and two cool white 50w COBs that combine with a mix of 10w red, blue, white, UV and IR diodes to give you a spectrum with two peaks in the red range and one in the blue, plus a large amount of green and yellow light.
+It has two warm white and two cool white 50w COBs that combine with a mix of 10w red, blue, white, UV and IR diodes to give you a full spectrum light with two peaks in the red range and one in the blue, plus a large amount of green and yellow light.
+This is the best spectrum for plants.

-This light does have a switch for veg/bloom and a second switch to turn the COBs on or off, which means you can cut down on power costs when you don’t need the full output (during vegging, for example).
+This LED grow light does have a switch for veg/bloom and a second switch to turn the COBs on or off, which means you can cut down on power costs when your plants don’t need the full output (during vegging, for example).

-When you buy this light, you also get a set of hangers and adjustable rope ratchets, grow light glasses and a thermometer and humidity monitor.
+When you buy this COB LED grow light, you also get a set of hangers and adjustable rope ratchets, grow light glasses and a thermometer and humidity monitor.
 You also get a power cord and your light is covered by a 2 year warranty and a 30 day return policy.
+This is the best COB LED grow light value on the market.

-- High quality CREE COBs: the industry standard
+- High quality CREE COB LED grow light diodes: the industry standard

 - Most powerful light on this list (2161 umol/m²/s at 18 inches)

-- Great spectrum for all stages of growth
+- Great full spectrum light for plants in all stages of growth

 - 4 by 4 foot coverage is among the largest on this list (though 3×3 gives max intensity)